erhathaway/router-primitives/README.md

 Recursive router is a different take on routing that hopefully increases developer productivity and allows for the easier creation and maintaince of complex routing.

 With Recursive, instead of defining how the URL is constructed you **define the visual elements of your app** and URL construction is automatically handled for you - based on the hierarchical arrangement of routers!
-Plus, if you work on a platform where there is no concept of a URL, you can still use this library (since the URL is simiply serialized state managed by the `serializedStateStore` - which is platform aware and configurable)!
+Plus, if you work on a platform where there is no concept of a URL, you can still use this library (since the URL is simiply managed serialized state - which is platform aware and configurable)!

 Bindings exist for Mobx, Redux, and [React](https://github.com/erhathaway/recursive-router-react).